clorislili/CrayonRobo/README.md

 2) conda activate crayonrobo

-3) pip install -r crayonrobo
+3) pip install -r requirement.txt

 Note that, the installed torch should satisfy your own cuda version